Nukesor/archivebot/README.md

 - Zip all files and post it into the chat with the simple `/zip` command.
 - Clear all files from the server with a simple `/clear_history` command.
 - Scan the whole chat with `scan_chat` (Bot needs to be logged in as a normal user for this feature).
-- Configure your accept specified media types.
+- Specify your accepted media types.
-- Set a custom name for each chat for easier server file management and naming of the zip file.
+- Set a custom name for a chat for easier server file management and naming of the zip file.
 - Automatic sorting of files by chat and user. `sort_by_user` can be disabled.
 - Properly handles forwarded messages (If `sort_by_user` is enabled, the original sender will be used).
 - Verbose option for notifying users of duplicates or compressed images.